hsafer/weight_of_evidence/README.md

 When WOE of a categorical value is positive, the probability of the loan being paid in full is above average among all applicants, and vice versa when WOE is negative.

 WOE has advantages over the one-hot encoding that is commonly used for categorical features.
-WOE avoid the proliferation of features that occurs when one-hot encoding is used with categorical features that take many values.
+WOE avoids the proliferation of features that occurs when one-hot encoding is used with categorical features that take many values.
 WOE also does not lose information the way that one-hot encoding does when tree-based algorithms select a subset of features at each node.